paralympics/pcsas-user-guide/docs/application-settings/configuration.md

 On the left-hand side of the PCSAS login page, short news can be flexibly published, e.g. about the update the application, introduction of new regulations, links to important documents and more.
-By default, Para-Cycling as owner of PCSAS can add, remove and change articles for this news panel.
+By default, Union Cycliste Internationale as owner of PCSAS can add, remove and change articles for this news panel.

 Each article has a title appearing as bold printed header, a body text and a publication date.